nyathirak/nyathirak/README.md

 - 💬 Talk to me about cloud computing, security, career, and podcasts
 - 📫 How to reach me: nyathirakanga@gmail.com
 - 😄 Pronouns: BaddieinTech/She/Her/Hers
-- ⚡ Fun fact: Checkout my [Linkedin](https://www.linkedin.com/in/christine-nyathira-kanga/) Community if you want to connect!
+- ⚡ Fun fact: Checkout my [Linkedin](https://www.linkedin.com/in/christine-nyathira-kanga/) profile if you want to connect!
 - 📝 [Resume]()

 **Languages and Tools:**